ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 *Suggestion: we could call the pipeline a method if we don't want to mix terms.*

-## Sequence Diagram for inference request 1.2.1
+## Sequence Diagram for Inference Request 1.2.1

 ```mermaid
 sequenceDiagram